 - Halo 3: When the Master Chief jams a gun under the Arbiter's chin, Johnson stops him with:

-- Similarly done in Mass Effect 2 Lair of the Shadow Broker, when Liara pulls a gun on Vasir.
+- Similarly done in the Mass Effect 2 DLC Lair of the Shadow Broker, when Liara pulls a gun on Vasir.
 Liara immediately declares that no she is not.